-Federal law requires that 10 percent of the total annual credit available be reserved each year exclusively for projects involving ownership by nonprofit organizations which have a 501(c)(3) or (c)(4)status or appropriate equivalent designation approval from the IRS.
+Federal law requires that 10 percent of the total annual creditallocated from the states' tax credit volume cap be reserved each year exclusively for projects involving ownership by nonprofit organizations which have a 501(c)(3) or (c)(4) status or appropriate equivalent designation approval from the IRS.
 On an annual basis, Minnesota Housing and suballocators may reserve an additional 5 percent for a total annual nonprofit set-aside of 15 percent.